1. Home

 Southeast Alaska Regional Health ConsortiumJuneau, AK

-Program Coordinator I Hiring Range $19.23 to $25.00 Pay Range $19.23 to $27.88 Program Coordinator II Hiring Range $21.20 to $27.56 Pay Range $21.20 to $30.74 Southcentral Foundation (SCF) Program Coordinator is responsible for the coordination and management of a project or grant with a predetermined end date and for performing a variety of high-level office support.
-This position has two (2) levels designed to provide progressively more responsible and independent work experiences.
-Progression between job levels is based on the demonstrated ability to successfully handle more progressively responsible assignments.
+RN Case Manager Hiring Range $86,216.00 to $114,961.60 Pay Range $86,216.00 to $129,313.60 Hiring Incentives Sign-on Bonus - $20,000 Relocation Allowance Summary of Responsibilities: The Southcentral Foundation (SCF) RN Case Manager is responsible for the delivery of appropriate, timely, and beneficial care for customer-owners which promotes quality and cost-effective health care outcomes working within established standards for case management practice and Advance Access principles.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: High School diploma or GED.
-Bachelor's degree; OR four (4) years of administrative support experience; OR equivalent combination of education and experience; OR demonstrated proficiency as an Administrative Support III at SCF.
-Additional Qualifications for Program Coordinator II: Two (2) years of Program Coordinator experience including one (1) year of grant and/or project management experience; or demonstrated proficiency as a Program Coordinator I at SCF.
+Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Graduate of an accredited school of nursing.
+License in the State of Alaska as a Registered Nurse.
+Basic Life Support (BLS) certification is required.
+ACLS, NRP, ATLS, ALSO and PALS as required for specialty.
+One (1) year nursing experience or successful completion of the RN Case Manager Training Program at SCF.
 Native Preference: Under P.L.
 93-638, as amended, the company pursues a policy of Native preference in hiring, contracting, and training.
-Employee Health Requirements: Compliance with our Employee Health Procedure is a condition of SCF employment.
+Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis) and Covid-19 vaccine.

 Posted 30+ days ago